 What is a Personal Loan?

 A personal loan is a catch-all term for any non-specialized loan.
 You've probably heard of mortgages, car loans, and the like.
 These loans have specific functions (buying a home and a car, respectively).
-A personal loan, on the other hand, is a generic loan where you get money from a lender, usually a bank, and pay it back piece-meal.
-Personal loans can be used for anything (nondiscriminatory) and are usually only available to individuals with strong credit, since they're so open-ended.
+A personal loan, on the other hand, is a generic loan where you get money from a lender and pay it back piece-meal.
+Personal loans can be used for a number of personal uses from wedding expenses to consolidating debt.

 Personal Line of Credit